ZhouWeiJosh/JoshuaChow.github.io/essays/typescript.md

 ## Software Engineering from a Hardware Perspective

+I personally work with a group of undergraduates to develop software for a mock Mars rover and we work closely with hardware.
+This requires us to have
 What is interesting to note is its lack of resemblance to its similarly named Java, which hold more similarities to C++ if anything.